lejrn/Reconstructing-Dark-Images/README.md

 # Performance
 How could we measure the performance?
-What metrics could be the best to use?
+What metrics would be the best to use?

 The answers are, so far:
 1. PSNR (Peak signal-to-noise ratio)